HPEDevCom/redfishdocs/docs/ilorest-userguide/examplecommandsscripts.md

+﻿---
+seo:
+  title: Use case examples and macro commands
+toc:
+  enable: true
+  maxDepth: 2
+disableLastModified: true
+---

-﻿# Use Case Examples and Macro Commands
+# Use Case Examples and Macro Commands

 This section outlines ready to use example commands, as well as some general use scenarios for obtaining and configuring iLO 4 (iLO 4 2.00+) and iLO 5 systems through Redfish.
 Legacy modes are supported for older HPRest iLO 4 systems.